samthebest/dump/agile-data.md

 1. Defining the use case in such simple and unambiguous terms so that success can be defined formally and even executed by a machine
 2. Doing 1. *before* trying to solve the problem

-Definition of a proffesional:
-Not ship a line of code that does not have an executing unit test - https://www.youtube.com/watch?v=KtHQGs3zFAM

-Other guy responds with CDD - similar to property based tests.

-Definition of legacy code:
-Code that does not have tests.
+Uncle Bob (in a talk I struggle to find) defined "legacy code", **not** as ugly code, or old code, but code that is not tested.
+In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "proffesionalism" as "Not shipping a line of code that does not have an executing unit test".
+Jim Coplien makes a nice addition relating to CDD, that is we should write tests in terms of "contracts" or "properties" that execute via the random generation of examples rather than singular examples - we will come back to this point.

 ### How to Apply *DD